handlerww/dbaas-docs/migrate-from-aurora-full-backup.md

 To import data into TiDB Cloud, replace the content included in angle brackets based on your TiDB Cloud cluster settings, and execute the following commands.
 If the size of your data is too large, you could use `tmux` or `nohup` to keep the TiDB Lightning process up.

-For security purposes, the TiKV backend isn’t exposed to the customer.
-For now, we use TiDB Lightning’s TiDB-backend mode to import data.
+For security purposes, the TiKV backend isn't exposed to the customer.
+For now, we use TiDB Lightning's TiDB-backend mode to import data.

 {{< copyable "shell-regular" >}}